Corporate Retreats at Maine’s Sky Lodge Heed the Call of the Wild

 Experiences for Every Attendee

-“We do snowmobiling, white-water rafting and hiking,” Khoury said, naming off just a few of the unique teambuilding options available on the property.
+“We do snowmobiling, white-water rafting, and hiking,” Khoury said, naming off just a few of the unique teambuilding options available on the property.
 “We have an adventure program so we can teach cross-country skiing and fly-fishing.”

 Meeting Venues and Accommodations at Sky Lodge